-Rich Lyons has served as dean of the Haas School of Business since 2008.
-As an alumnus of the school’s undergraduate program, his ties to Berkeley-Haas were established long before his deanship.
-He earned his Ph.D. in economics from MIT and was an assistant professor at Columbia Business School before returning to Berkeley as a faculty member in 1993.
-Lyons’s teaching and research interests are in international finance and leadership.
-From 2006 to 2008 he held the position of chief learning officer at Goldman Sachs where he focused on leadership development.
+As an alumnus of the school’s undergraduate program, Lyons has deep ties to Berkeley-Haas.
+His teaching and research interests are in international finance and leadership.
 Over the years Lyons has received several teaching awards and in 1998 was honored with the Distinguished Teaching Award, Berkeley’s highest teaching honor.
-A signature achievement of Dean Lyons’s tenure has been the establishment of the Defining Principles as the Haas School’s cultural cornerstone.
+A signature achievement of Lyons’s tenure has been the establishment of the Defining Principles as the Haas School’s cultural cornerstone.

 Celebrating more than 50 years of on-air magic, the mighty 90.7 FM invites you to enjoy a tour of the KALX studios and extensive music library, catch up with old friends, and share your fondest radio memories.
 Tours will be conducted on a drop-in basis, so stop by KALX any time!